-f.
-Procedures for Using Assessment Results to Improve Program

-The departmental assessment committee will discuss assessment results with faculty to determine the best means of remedying any identified problems or weaknesses.
-Assessment findings will be discussed formally in at least one department meeting each year.
-The implementation of any reforms will be undertaken in accordance with departmental, college, and university regulations.
+- F. Procedures for Using Assessment Results to Improve Program - 1.
+The departmental assessment committee will discuss assessment results with faculty in at least one department meeting each year. - 2.
+Remedies to any identified problems or weaknesses will be determined. - 3.
+Any reforms to be implemented will be undertaken in accordance with departmental, college, and university regulations.